Disclaimer: I do not own Harry Potter.

 "Well done Miss Moon, Miss Midgen," Vectra smiles.
 "Not a single mistake in the entire translation."

-I look at the paper and then at Eloise, "We got an 'O'" I find myself smirking.
+Sarina looks at the paper and then at me, "We got an 'O'" she smirks.
 "Yes, that's brilliant!"

-"Oh god, the way this is going, somebody's going to say something even more ridiculous like 'Voldemort is on Crack'", the other girl, I think her name was Lydia, muttered.
+"Oh god, the way this is going, somebody's going to say something even more ridiculous like 'Voldemort is on Crack'", Lydia muttered.

-Eloise looked at me, then Daphy and then Padma and we all laughed.
+I looked at Sarina, then Daphne and then Padma and we all laughed.